manosbatsis/corda-testacles/README.md

 based) [Testcontainers](https://www.testcontainers.org/) with [JUnit5](https://junit.org/junit5),
 i.e. some groundwork for additional features in the works.

+Testacles supports and is tested against both Corda Open Source and Enterprise, from version 4.4 and up to 4.6+.
+If your project requires support for an additional version or Docker image please open an issue.

 Checkout the documentation at https://manosbatsis.github.io/corda-testacles for more info.

 Please note this is a work in progress, with unstable messy